Fieldbus Technology & Output Types

-These protocols are used to connect Programmable Logic Controllers (PLCs) to the components which do the work of automation, for example, sensors, actuators, lights, switches, valves, contactors and encoders.
+These protocols connect Programmable Logic Controllers (PLCs) to the components which do the work of automation, for example, sensors, actuators, lights, switches, valves, contactors and encoders.

 The object of a fieldbus system is to enable the PLC to instruct the output device to change its status (i.e. move, return, on/off) and to receive information from the same device or other devices on the same network.

 Fieldbus systems share a significant advantage over old hardwired systems.
-Cable elimination, speedier commissioning, and fewer fault opportunities all combine to reduce both capital expenditure and operational expenses in automation systems.
+Cable elimination, speedier commissioning, and fewer fault opportunities combine to reduce capital expenditure and operational expenses in automation systems.

-Manufacturers of automation PLCs started to develop in-house bus systems which were limited to their products in the 1980s.
+Automation PLC manufacturers started to develop in-house bus systems, which were limited to their products in the 1980s.
 The need was for any manufacturer of input/output devices (sensors, actuators) to be able to connect using the same fieldbus protocols.

 From this came the open fieldbus systems that we know today.
-An open fieldbus is one which is open to any manufacturer to build into their product using the desired fieldbus protocol.
+An open fieldbus is available to any manufacturer to build into their product using the desired fieldbus protocol.

 Fieldbus protocols and other output types are described in the table below.
-There are many protocols to choose from; however, we have listed the most popular and those which are readily available within our encoder range.
+There are many protocols; however, we have listed the most popular and readily available within our encoder range.

 |Absolute encoder basics - SSI||EP0002||350KB|